-To be honest I didn’t really know much about them before I visited Wroclaw and if you didn’t know they were there you may not even notice them at all.
+To be honest I didn’t really know much about them before I visited Wroclaw.
+If you didn’t know they were there you probably wouldn’t notice them at all.
 That is until you wonder why people are crouching down in random places such as corners and alleyways taking pictures of the floor!
 In fact probably the best way of finding these little creatures is looking for people crouching down taking pictures than trying to find them yourself, although that’s not really as much fun as trying to find them yourself.

 History behind the Wroclaw gnomes:

 Although these gnomes have become a cute tourist attraction, they represent a dark time in Polish history when Poland was under communist rule.
 The ‘Orange Movement’ was an underground protest movement based in Wroclaw in the 1980’s that used absurdity and nonsense to stage peaceful yet subversive protest.
 The organisation initially painted dwarfs on walls that had been freshly painted to cover up anti-government slogans.
 This dwarf graffiti soon became the organisations trademark and appeared across all major cities of Poland.